aci-ref/facilitation_leading_practices/activities/03-engagement.md

 For follow-on engagements the Facilitator may continue to meet in person or conduct subsequent meetings via web conferencing or by telephone.
-She/he will most likely be simultaneously corresponding via email and, depending on what is discussed, it may be important to track these conversations as part of the official record (see "[Record Keeping of User Interactions](#records)").
+She/he will most likely be simultaneously corresponding via email, and depending on what is discussed, it may be important to track these conversations as part of the official record (see "[Record Keeping of User Interactions](#records)").